Who Are My Drumming Influences

 But as I grew, I would sit in front of my parent’s monoaural, “hi-fi” and pore through their collection of albums from the 40’s, 50’s, and early 60’s.

 There were soundtrack albums from Broadway shows and movies such as “The Sound of Music”, “Peter Pan”, “Tom Thumb”, “Gigi”, “My Fair Lady”, and “South Pacific”.

 There were albums of crooners such as Jack Jones, Matt Monroe, Perry Como, Frank Sinatra, Dean Martin, Jerry Vale, and Robert Goulet.
 My dad loved opera, so there were a lot of opera albums playing on weekends such as Puccini’s “La Boheme”, which is now one of my favorite operas.

-But there was one album in particular that stood out to me, which my mother gave to me when she packed up the house to move into NYC.
+But there was one album in particular that stood out to me.
 It’s an album called “Wired for Sound” by Marty Gold, which would now fit under the genre of space age lounge music.
 It was released in 1956 on the Vik label and is available on iTunes.